Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Referral to REAP

 The case is formally referred to the REAP program.
-The property is flagged and the owner is notified of a pending hearing.
+The property is flagged, and the owner is notified of a pending hearing.

 5